LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 - All methods require a `sensor` This can either be custom built or one of the following can be used:

-  - `default`: Uses a simple threshold where the leak rate is based on the measurement scale, for example if `measurement_scale = site` then the site's total emissions will be considered measured if greater than the sensors MDL. -`OGI_camera_rk`: Uses detection curve based on Ravikumar, 2018.
+  - `default`: Uses a simple threshold where the leak rate is based on the measurement scale, for example if `measurement_scale = site` then the site's total emissions will be considered measured if greater than the sensors MDL.
+  - `OGI_camera_rk`: Uses the detection curve based on Ravikumar, 2018.
 Requires measurement_scale = 'component'.
+  - `OGI_camera_zim`: Uses the detection curve based on Zimmerle 2020.
+Requires measurement_scale = 'component'.
+  - `METEC_no_wind`: Replicates the probability of detection curve provided by METEC reports.
+Users are required to know the coefficients to replicate the technology they wish to simulate.

 - Follow up technologies need to be set explicitly. `is_follow_up = True`.
 The default value is false
 - Third, because methods are often carefully designed and used in treatment / control experiments, it is helpful to allow reuse of specific methods by referring to methods by their `label`.